Articles

 For the self employed, income will be calculated as assessable income and reportable fringe benefits less business expenses.
 The standard income threshold rules will apply.

-You should talk to your Continuum Financial Planners’ adviser to determine if you are eligible for the co-contribution: we will also help you to determine the most appropriate amount for you to contribute to optimise this benefit.
+You should talk to your Continuum Financial Planners’ adviser to determine if you are eligible for the co-contribution.
+Our team will help you to determine the most appropriate amount for you to contribute to optimise this benefit.

 How are the returns from superannuation investing taxed?

-Investment earnings within the fund are taxed at a maximum rate of 15 per cent, which can be lowered by imputation credits, or by the derivation of tax-free/ tax-deferred income.
-When a superannuation fund pays you a pension or annuity, the assets of the fund underlying these benefits have their investment earnings exempted from tax within the fund.
+Investment earnings within the fund are taxed at a maximum rate of 15 per cent.
+This rate can be lowered by imputation credits, or by the derivation of tax-free/ tax-deferred income.
+When a superannuation fund pays you a pension or annuity, the investment earnings of your fund become tax exempt.

 Can I get money out of my super?

-A superannuation benefit is a payment you receive from the fund after the occurrence of some specified event, such as retirement, resignation, retrenchment, disablement or death.
+A superannuation benefit is a payment you receive from the fund after the occurrence of some specified event.
+Typical events include retirement, resignation, retrenchment, disablement or, in the case of death (to your estate).
 Depending on the fund, benefits can be paid as a lump sum or as a superannuation pension (a regular income stream).

-As superannuation is all about saving money until retirement at or after age 65, some benefits cannot be withdrawn until then: these are called preserved benefits.
+Superannuation is designed to provide benefits at retirement at or after age 65.
+Some super benefits cannot be withdrawn until then: these are called preserved benefits.
 Unrestricted non-preserved benefits can be taken out at any time after attaining the age of 55 years.
-Restricted non-preserved benefits may be taken out before the retirement age condition of release is attained, subject to the member having ceased work.
+Restricted non-preserved benefits may be taken out before the retirement age condition of release is attained.
+This is subject to the member having ceased work, of course.

 Lump Sum Superannuation Benefits